Atlanta Multimeter Accident Attorneys

 Georgia Product Liability Law

 Georgia product liability law allows someone injured by a defective product to file a claim against the manufacturer based on strict liability or negligence.
-Strict liability is often preferable, since it does not require you to prove that the manufacturer was at fault.
-Three types of defects can be alleged:
+Strict liability is often preferable since it does not require you to prove that the manufacturer was at fault.
+According to our Atlanta multimeter accident lawyers, three types of defects can be alleged:

 - a design defect;